rig0/BF-Launcher/README.md

 Other Notes
 -----------
-If you happen to have Origin installed somewhere other than the default Programs folder, you will need to add the path of Origin.exe as a second argument separated by a space.
+If you happen to have Origin installed somewhere other than the default Programs folder, you will need to add the path of Origin.exe as a second argument.

 	Example: "G:\OriginLibrary\BF-Launcher.exe" bf1 G:\Origin\Origin.exe